benjamincrozat/content/posts/php-enums.md

 ## Understanding the basics of Enums in PHP

-To unravel the basics of Enums in PHP, let's step into the magical world of Harry Potter.
+To unravel the basics of Enums in PHP, I decided to use the magical world of Harry Potter.

-Imagine we're coding for the Hogwarts School of Witchcraft and Wizardry, where each new student must be sorted into a house by the Sorting Hat.
+Imagine we're coding for the Hogwarts School of Witchcraft and Wizardry, where each new student must be sorted into a house by the virtual Sorting Hat.

 At Hogwarts, there are only four houses: Gryffindor, Hufflepuff, Ravenclaw, and Slytherin.